chb/indivo_server/doc/sphinx/source/api-reference.rst

 .. http:post:: /records/{RECORD_ID}/documents/special/{SPECIAL_DOCUMENT}

-   Save a new special document
+   Create or update a special document on a record.

    :shortname: save_special_document
    :accesscontrol: A user app with access to the record, a principal in full control of the record, or the admin app that created the record.